Goodwill Industries: Operations

-In January 2016, Goodwill Industries of Toronto, Eastern, Central and Northern Ontario closed its 16 stores and 10 donation centres after 80 years of operations, citing cash problems.
+In January 2016, Goodwill Industries of Toronto, Eastern, Central, and Northern Ontario closed its 16 stores and 10 donation centres after 80 years of operations, citing cash problems.
 The six other Canadian Goodwill Industries Branches remain operational.

-In 2019, Goodwill Industries of Northern Michigan announced that it is receiving a $1.25 million grant fund from the Amazon CEO's Day One Families Fund.
+In 2019, Goodwill Industries of Northern Michigan announced that it would receive a $1.25 million grant fund from the Amazon CEO's Day One Families Fund.

-In May 2022, Goodwill Industries International’s announced a $14 million investment in their Digital Career Accelerator.
-The donation made by Google.org of $7 million in direct grants and $7 million in search ads on Google aims to reach more than 2,000,000 people across the U.S and Canada though infrastructure expansion to aid the development of digital skills and career training.
+In May 2022, Goodwill Industries International announced a $12 million investment in their Digital Career Accelerator.
+The donation made by Google.org of $7 million in direct grants and $7 million in search ads on Google aims to reach more than 2,000,000 people across the U.S. and Canada through infrastructure expansion to aid the development of digital skills and career training.

+GoodwillFinds

+In 2022, a consortium of local Goodwill organizations from across the US founded a new venture, launching in October 2022 the first nation-wide, centrally-managed online marketplace, GoodwillFinds.com, a site that allows consumers to purchase donated items from across the country in a single, branded, fixed-price, modern shopping experience.
+Matthew A. Kaness, a seasoned retail veteran, was hired to lead the venture, oversee its launch, and expand the new platform.
+While many Goodwill member stores had previously sold some donations online, Goodwill was limited to in-store purchases, auction sites, or online stores like eBay and Amazon.

+GoodwillFinds is a separate entity from Goodwill Industries International, but is a non-profit organization and shares the same mission as Goodwill.
+The online store is expected to raise awareness of the Goodwill brand to a new generation of shoppers, bringing in more donations as well as customers to participating Goodwills across the US.

 Helms College and Edgar's Hospitality Group

-In 2021, Mackenzie Scott, ex-wife of Amazon CEO Jeff Bezos, donated $10 million to Goodwill Industries of Middle Georgia (GIMG) -- the only Goodwill that includes an accredited vocational college: Helms College.
-President Dr. David Pugh leads Helms College and academic programming for certificates, diplomas and degrees in culinary arts, industrial trades, and medical services; and uses the restaurants within Edgar's Hospitality Group as applied learning venues for its culinary students.
+In 2021, MacKenzie Scott donated $10 million to Goodwill Industries of Middle Georgia (GIMG), the only Goodwill having an accredited vocational college: Helms College.
+The college and academic programs offer certificates, diplomas, and degrees in culinary arts, industrial trades, and medical services; it uses the restaurants within Edgar's Hospitality Group as applied learning venues for its culinary students.
 It is named after Edgar Helms, founder of Goodwill.
-GIMG is the only Goodwill in the world operating a college and hospitality venues to serve the mission.
+GIMG is the only Goodwill in the world operating a college and hospitality venue to serve the mission.

 GIMG also dealt with former CFO Tim Ligon stealing $75,000 from the organization.

 Castro pop-up

-In November 2010, for the first time, Goodwill opened a store in San Francisco, California, specifically designed to hire employees who are transgender, gay, or lesbian.
-The temporary or "Pop-up" store was a unique partnership between Goodwill of San Francisco and Transgender Economic Empowerment Initiative.
-The Castro Pop-up store closed in April 2011, and staff were transferred to various Goodwill stores throughout the San Francisco area.
+In November 2010, for the first time, Goodwill opened a store in San Francisco, California, intended to hire employees who are transgender, gay, or lesbian.
+The temporary or "pop-up" store was a unique partnership between Goodwill of San Francisco and the Transgender Economic Empowerment Initiative.
+The Castro Pop-up store closed in April 2011, and staff were transferred to Goodwill stores throughout the San Francisco area.

-POP! at South by Southwest

-Goodwill Industries International and Goodwill Industries of Central Texas (Austin) hosted their first "pop-up" retail shop, POP!, at South by Southwest in 2013.

-Donate Movement

-In 2010, Goodwill launched the Donate Movement to demonstrate the value that donated goods have for people and the planet.
-Goodwill's vision for the Donate icon is a universal reminder to 'recycle' through responsible donation, helping provide opportunities for others while diverting usable items from landfills.

-21st-Century Initiative

-On the occasion of its 100th anniversary in 2002, Goodwill Industries launched an international workforce development initiative designed to integrate 20 million people into the workplace by the year 2020.

-Known as the Goodwill Industries 21st Century Initiative, the plan includes broad strategies for getting people into good jobs that enable them to become self-sufficient.
-These strategies include providing job and technology training for a 21st-century workforce, offering family strengthening services to support workers and their families, and developing business opportunities to employ individuals who were previously considered unemployable.